-The moment he entered the terminal, he felt the crushing truth of his situation.
-I am home.
-And I’m getting married.
-To her.
+The moment he entered the terminal, the truth of his situation came crashing down on him.

-He sighed and started dragging his suitcase behind him.
-A frown seemed to have been permanently etched on his handsome face since the day he received that phone call from his mother.
-Your father is very ill and he wants you to come home as soon as possible, his mother had said.
-She did not say more, but he knew what the rest of the message was all about.
-Come home and assume your role as head of this family.
+He sighed and dragged his suitcase behind him.
+A frown had been permanently etched onto his handsome face since the day he received that phone call from his mother: “Your father is very ill and he wants you to come home as soon as possible."
+She didn’t say more, but he understood the real message - “Come home and assume your role as head of this family.”

 It’s been fifteen years since he’d last seen the headstrong and very exasperating daughter of his father’s best friend, yet her memory seemed to have been imprinted in his brain.
 She was eight or nine, while he was turning fourteen at the time.
-He knew their parents organized that summer outing so the two of them could spend time together, get to know each other better.
-And at fourteen, that did not sit well with him.
+He knew their parents had organized the whole summer to get the two of them to spend time together, help them get to know each other better.
+And at fourteen, it didn't sit well with him.
 He had his own plans.
 He liked other girls.
 And if he were to marry, he wanted to be the one to choose his bride.

 Still, the arranged marriage between them remained in force, a virtual Damocles’ sword hanging threateningly above him.
-This was the twenty-first century, after all, where men and women were free to follow their hearts, where marriages were no longer dictated by their elders, but decided upon by two people in love.
+This was the twenty-first century, after all, where men and women were free to follow their hearts, where marriages were no longer dictated by their elders but decided upon by two people in love.

 He refused to be a pawn in this game of hearts.
 And he would do everything to put a stop to this madness.
-Or at least he won’t be silent.
-Never a meek lamb being led to slaughter!
-He never approved of this betrothal and he would make damn sure that everyone knew it.
+Or at least he wouldn’t be silenced.

+He never approved of this betrothal, he never would, and he would make damn sure the whole world knew it.